Last updated on November 11th, 2019 at 02:28 pm

 When you lose someone, the images become even more precious.

 3. Find one thing each week to appreciate and love your body.

-Daily is even better, but a once weekly habit is easier to incorporate into a busy life.
+Daily is even better, but a once-weekly habit is more natural to incorporate into a busy life.
 Take one minute to give yourself credit for a physical attribute.

-5. Surround yourself with people who truly love your mind, body and soul.
+5. Surround yourself with people who genuinely love your mind, body, and soul.

-My inner circle has gotten me through the toughest year to date and I know it would have felt far more insurmountable without them.
+My inner circle has gotten me through the toughest year to date, and I know it would have felt insurmountable without them.

 6. Affirm others in their efforts and beauty.

 We all have days where we question ourselves, our bodies, our actions.
 My girlfriends are amazing at helping me see my beauty when I am unsure of myself.

 In those moments, they help me be strong enough to get back to a moment where I feel it in my soul.